MrShiruba/MrShiruba/README.md

 ## About me
 Hello, I’m Shiruba.
 I’m interested in software engineering.
-I'd like to be a back-end developer.
 I like studying Japanese / 日本語 in my free time (currently at JLPT N3 / B1 level).

 ## Skills